-The ideal candidate will be a collaborative, innovative, strategic leader with deep knowledge, understanding, and experience leading racial equity, justice, and systems-change work.
-They have experience as a trusted thought partner for senior leadership, developing and implementing approaches that drive social change based on community needs.
-The ideal candidate is an inspirational, enthusiastic, and empowering manager and leader of teams and people, with knowledge and/or experience with community mobilization and power–building with aligned partners and stakeholders.
+The ideal candidate will be a collaborative, thoughtful, and passionate leader with deep knowledge, understanding, and experience leading racial equity, justice, and systems-change work.
+They have experience working closely with grassroots-led organizations in the Greater Washington Area, implementing approaches that drive social change based on community needs.

 Desired Skills, Experiences, and Attributes

-Committed to honest and candid conversations and self-reflection about race, racial justice, and equity
+- Committed to honest conversations and self-reflection about race, racial justice, and equity

-An analytical thinker who can develop and implement strategy through a thoughtful and inclusive approach
+- An analytical thinker who can contribute to and implement strategy through a thoughtful and inclusive approach

-Effective and persuasive communicator, high emotional intelligence, and the ability to communicate with a broad range of audiences, including Foundation staff, board members, grantee partners, and other stakeholders
+- Effective and persuasive communicator, high emotional intelligence, and the ability to communicate with a broad range of audiences, including Foundation staff, grantee partners, and other stakeholders

 Compensation and Benefits

-The Meyer Foundation offers a comprehensive compensation package that includes premium-cost sharing for medical, dental, and vision insurance; 5 weeks of vacation leave, 13 days of sick leave, 2 personal days, and 11 paid holidays annually; life insurance and long and short-term disability insurance; a $50/month contribution for personal internet and data used for remote work; and, following 6 months of employment, a 10% contribution to a 403(b) retirement savings account and an annual contribution of $10,000 to a 457(b) retirement savings account.
-Employees eligible for participation in the retirement accounts are vested immediately.
+The Meyer Foundation offers a comprehensive compensation package that includes premium-cost sharing for medical, dental, and vision insurance; 5 weeks of vacation leave, 13 days of sick leave, 2 personal days, and 11 paid holidays annually; life insurance and long and short-term disability insurance; a $50/month contribution for personal internet and data used for remote work; and, following 6 months of employment, and a 10% contribution to a 403(b) retirement savings account.
+Employees eligible for participation in the retirement account are vested immediately.
 Further, employees are eligible for a six-week sabbatical after seven years of employment with the Foundation.
-The target salary for this role is $180,000.00.

 Expected Time Commitment and Travel

-This position is full time.
-The VP will be expected to travel up to 40% within the Greater Washington region and up to three times per year nationally.
-The Foundation's hybrid work arrangement is such that staff work primarily remotely and in-person attendance is required for certain meetings and events, including board meetings, team building and strategy sessions, and other activities for which in-person participation is determined to be preferable.
+This position is full-time.
+The MD Director will be expected to travel up to 50% within the Greater Washington region.
+The Foundation's hybrid work arrangement is such that staff works primarily remotely, and in-person attendance is required for specific meetings and events, including board meetings, team building and strategy sessions, grantee partner meetings and events, and other activities for which in-person participation is preferable.